 5. Bitcoin Developers Are Already Preparing for Quantum Computing

-On February 11, a proposal called BIP 360 was officially merged into Bitcoin's development repository.
-BIP stands for Bitcoin Improvement Proposal, essentially the formal process through which developers propose changes to the Bitcoin protocol.
-Getting merged into the repository doesn't mean it's been approved or activated.
-It means it's now officially part of the discussion, open for review, debate, and refinement by developers around the world.
+On February 11, a proposal called BIP 360 was merged into Bitcoin's development repository.
+BIP stands for Bitcoin Improvement Proposal, the formal process developers use to propose protocol changes.
+"Merged" does not mean approved or activated.
+It means the proposal is now officially open for review, debate, and refinement by developers worldwide.

-Here's the plain English version of what it's proposing: Bitcoin's current security relies on a type of cryptography called elliptic curve encryption.
-Sufficiently powerful quantum computers could, in theory, reverse-engineer private keys from public keys exposed on the blockchain.
-BIP 360 proposes a new address type called P2MR (Pay-to-Merkle-Root) that removes the most vulnerable part of Bitcoin's current address structure, reducing the attack surface for any future quantum threat.
+In plain English: Bitcoin's current security uses elliptic curve cryptography.
+A sufficiently powerful quantum computer could, in theory, reverse-engineer private keys from public keys exposed on the blockchain.
+BIP 360 proposes a new address type called P2MR (Pay-to-Merkle-Root) that removes the most vulnerable part of Bitcoin's current address structure and reduces the attack surface for any future quantum threat.

-There's genuine disagreement on the urgency.
+Developers disagree on the urgency.
 Adam Back, one of Bitcoin's earliest cryptographers, has said the quantum threat is still decades away.
-Others argue that Bitcoin's transition would take years to execute at scale, so starting now is the responsible move.
-The BIP 360 team put it plainly: "A smooth and effective quantum-resistant transition plan for Bitcoin could take several years to execute, with more prep time inevitably leading to better security outcomes for all."
+Others argue that migrating Bitcoin would take years at scale, so starting now makes sense.
+The BIP 360 team wrote: "A smooth and effective quantum-resistant transition plan for Bitcoin could take several years to execute, with more prep time inevitably leading to better security outcomes for all."

 Term of the Week